run2780/AWS-Projects/Build a Virtual Private Cloud/Readme.md

  # Build a Virtual Private Cloud (VPC)

-In this project, I will demonstrate how to create a VPC (Virtual Private Cloud), create a Subnet and an Internet gateway.
-I'm doing this project to learn and dive into the core of AWS networking by creating my very own VPC.
+#### Project Overview
+This project focuses on the foundational aspects of AWS networking.
+The objective is to design and implement a Virtual Private Cloud (VPC), configure a Subnet, and establish an Internet Gateway.
+Through this hands-on exercise, I aim to strengthen my understanding of AWS networking concepts by building and managing a custom VPC environment.

 ### What is Amazon VPC?
 A VPC (Virtual Private Cloud) is like your own private space inside AWS.
 In this space, you can set up and run AWS resources in a network that you control.
 The main idea is that it’s separate and secure, so your resources don’t mix with others.